Logesh08/LeetCode-Diaries/README.md

 ---

 ## About
-This repository is a personal collection of my LeetCode problem solutions, implemented in multiple languages with my comments.
+This repository is a personal collection of my LeetCode problem solutions, implemented in multiple languages with a lot of comments.